-Condition: From a population of 251 employees paid with grant funds, 40 were selected for certification of time and effort on a monthly basis.
+Condition: From a population of 251 employees paid with grant funds, 40 were selected for testing.

-Corrective Action: Corrective action has been completed.
-New processes are now in place to collect testing.
 Of the 40, 11 had not completed the time and effort certifications on a timely basis.
 As the District was able to obtain certifications for all selected, there are no likely questioned costs.

-Finding 2016-07 - 93.600 Head Start
+Finding 2016-007 93.600 Head Start

-Condition: From a population of 195 employees paid with grant funds, 40 were selected for certification of time and effort on a monthly basis.
+Condition: From a population of 195 employees paid with grant funds, 40 were